 - Coupling modes: DC / AC / GND.

-- With automatic, regular and one-shot mode, easy to capture the -moment waveform.
+- With automatic, regular, and one-shot modes, easy to capture the -moment waveform.

 - Available rising or falling edge trigger.